Tortoise-Community/Tortoise-BOT/README.md

 `API_ACCESS_TOKEN` token to access our API.
-You don't need this but some features will be unavailable, we use this for example: checking if user is verified, verifying new users, putting new users, editing users(infractions, leave date) etc..
+You don't need this but some features will be unavailable, we use this for example: checking if user is verified, verifying new users, putting new users, editing users(infractions, leave date) etc.

 `SOCKET_AUTH_TOKEN` token to connect to our bot socket.
-This is so the API can communicate with the bot, for example when member verifies on website the bot receives this verification trough the socket and adds roles to members/send him message etc
+This is so the API can communicate with the bot, for example when member verifies on website the bot receives this verification trough the socket and adds roles to members/send him message etc.

 `SOCKET_SERVER_PORT` port on which the socket will listen.